Enclosure status

 Region

-Southern China and northern mainland southeast Asia
+China and mainland Southeast Asia

 Habitat